Vincent Novello

 Vincent Novello (6 September 1781 – 9 August 1861), was an English musician and music publisher born in London.
-He was a chorister and organist, but he is best known for bringing to England many works now considered standards, and with his son he created a major music publishing house.
+He was an organist, chorister, conductor and composer, but he is best known for bringing to England many works now considered standards, and with his son he created a major music publishing house.

 Life

-Vincent was the son of Giuseppe Novello, an Italian confectioner who moved to London in 1771.
-As a boy Vincent was a chorister at the Sardinian Embassy Chapel in Duke Street, Lincoln's Inn Fields, where he learnt the organ from Samuel Webbe; and from 1796 to 1822 he became in succession organist of the Sardinian, Spanish (in Manchester Square) and Portuguese (in South Street, Grosvenor Square) chapels, and from 1840 to 1843 of St Mary Moorfields.
+Vincent, born at 240 Oxford Street, was the son of Giuseppe Novello, an Italian confectioner who moved to London in 1771.
+As a boy Vincent was a chorister at the Sardinian Embassy Chapel in Duke Street, Lincoln's Inn Fields, where he learnt the organ from Samuel Webbe; and from 1796 to 1822 he became in succession organist of the Sardinian, Spanish (in Manchester Square) and Portuguese (at the Portuguese Embassy chapel off Grosvenor Square), and from 1840 to 1843 of St Mary Moorfields.
 He taught music privately throughout his career.
 One of his most notable pupils was musicologist and music critic Edward Holmes.
-He was an original member of the Philharmonic Society, of the Classical Harmonists and of the Choral Harmonists, officiating frequently as conductor.
-In 1849 he went to live at Nice, where he died.
+He was an original member of the Philharmonic Society, of the Classical Harmonists and of the Choral Harmonists, officiating frequently as conductor, and was a conductor/accompanist at the King's Theatre.

-Legacy
+Novello married Mary Sabilla Hehl in 1808.
+From 1834 they lived at 69 Meard Street, Soho.
+In 1849 they went to live in Nice for the sake of Mary's health.
+She died there of cholera in 1854.
+Novello remained in Nice, where he died in 1861 just before his eightieth birthday.

+Musical activities

-Many of his compositions were sacred music, much of which was very popular.
-His great contribution, however, together with Christian Ignatius Latrobe, lay in the introduction to England of unknown compositions by the great masters, such as the Masses of Haydn and Mozart, the works of Palestrina, the treasures of the Fitzwilliam Museum, and innumerable, now well known great compositions.
-His first work, a collection of Sacred Music, as performed at the Royal Portuguese Chapel, which appeared in 1811, has the additional interest of dating the founding of the publishing firm Novello & Co which carries his name, as he issued the collection from his own house; and he did the same with succeeding works, until his son Joseph Alfred Novello (1810–1896), who had started as a bass singer, took over as head of the business in 1829 at the early age of nineteen.
+Many of Novello's original compositions were sacred music, such as the cantata Rosalba, commissioned by the Philharmonic Society and premiered in March 1834.
+One sacred composition is the tune 'Albano' to the hymn 'Once, only once, and once for all'.
+A secular example is Old May Morning, which won the Manchester Prize for best cheerful glee in 1832.
+His great contribution, however, together with Christian Ignatius Latrobe, lay in the introduction to England of unknown compositions by the great masters, such as the Masses written by Haydn and those by Mozart, the works of Palestrina, the manuscripts of the Fitzwilliam Museum, and many other works that are now in the core repertoire.

+Novello and his wife Mary held regular musical evenings at his home, attracting a wide range of literary, artistic and musical figures, including Charles and Mary Lamb, Leigh Hunt, Percy Shelley, William Hazlitt, Charles Cowden Clarke, John Keats and his pupil Edward Holmes.
+The evenings were described by Lamb in his essay ‘A Chapter on Ears’.
+The young Felix Mendelssohn and the singer Maria Malibran attended later meetings.